snazy2000/SnipeitPS/README.md

 ```
 ### Reporting bugs and issues
 Please use -Verbose switch with command you have problem with.
-Then create ticket here with all -Verbose all output
+Then create ticket here with all -Verbose output